-- It was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice offers an in house audiology clinic, offering patients hearing test and hearing aids fitted at the practice. - The practice offered proactive, personalised care to meet the needs of the older people in its population. - Nursing staff had lead roles in chronic disease management.
-The practice had registers in place for several long term conditions including diabetes and asthma.
+- It was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice offered a virtual ward round for all their patients in a residential/ nursing home - The practice offered proactive, personalised care to meet the needs of the older people in its population. - Nursing staff had lead roles in chronic disease management.
+The practice had registers in place for several long term conditions including diabetes and asthma. - There was a named GP for the over 75s with longer appointments when required